Robin Ryan is a Career Counselor, Speaker, and Bestselling Author

 HR Weekly named Robin Ryan as one of The 100 Most Influential People In HR for 2021.

-A popular trainer and speaker, Robin’s high-energy style, coupled with her informative and engaging message has had her in front of over 1200 audiences.
+A popular trainer and speaker, Robin’s high-energy style, coupled with her informative and engaging message have had her in front of over 1200 audiences.
 She’s been a keynote speaker at numerous national and regional conferences, and is often in front of association members, employee groups, or seen on college campuses talking to alumni and student groups.
 She is a frequent speaker at regional and national conferences teaching HR professionals and recruiters how to advance their own careers, along with other trending topics.

 A #1 Wall Street Journal Bestselling Author, Robin has written eight career books including: